1898 St Johns rail accident

-Background to the accident
+Background

 St Johns railway station is on the South Eastern Railway main line as it approaches London, with the tracks running roughly east–west (London).
 At St Johns the main line was four tracks and the station had three platforms with St Johns signal cabin at the west end of the station.
 The adjacent signal cabins were Parks Bridge Junction, 1140 yd to the east, and New Cross No. 2, 930 yd to the west.

 The line was equipped with Sykes "lock and block" interlocking, which prevented signalmen allowing a second train onto a section before the previous train had left.
 The interlocking was normally released by trains passing over track treadles as they entered the next section.
 To allow for mechanical breakdowns, the signalman had a special key to override the interlocking and as some of the treadles in the St Johns area were not completely reliable it had become necessary to occasionally use this facility.

 At the time of the accident, the signalman at St Johns was William Honey.
 He was assisted by a signal lad, Stephen Clews, whose job it was to record both the actions of the signalman and the passing trains in the register book.

-Description of the accident
+Accident

 The morning of Monday 21 March 1898 was very foggy.
 Parks Bridge had passed to St Johns the 07:45 train from Tonbridge to London and it was being held at the up home signal just outside St Johns.
 This train consisted of an engine and tender and ten vehicles.

 The signal cabin was generally very busy and especially so dealing with the morning trains and the fog.
 Honey lost track of passing trains and formed the belief that he had released the train from Tonbridge and it had passed the cabin and was therefore out of the section.
 When Parks Bridge offered him the next London-bound train, the 07:00 from Hastings, consisting of an engine and tender and six carriages, Honey went to accept it and, seeing the interlocking was still locked, assumed the treadles had malfunctioned and therefore used his special key to override the interlocking, allowing the Hastings train into the section.

 The Tonbridge train had not passed and was still at the up home signal.
 The Hastings train ran into the back of the Tonbridge train.
 The Hastings driver thought the impact speed was about 8 mph.
 The Tonbridge train was pushed forward approximately 30 yd and the rear two vehicles, a third-class carriage and a brake van, were telescoped.
 Three people were killed and about 20 injured, with a much larger number complaining of being shaken.